Improve your allergies! Learn about the anti-allergic effects of green tea

 Anti-allergic effects vary by variety

-The anti-allergic effects of tea vary depending on the variety of tea.
-In particular, green tea made from black tea varieties "Benifuki" and "Benimhomare" have strong effects, but "Yabukita," the main green tea variety, does not have a strong effect.
+The anti-allergic effects of tea vary depending on the variety, but green tea made from the black tea varieties "Benifuki" and "Benhomare" in particular are known to have strong anti-allergic effects.

-The reason why Benifuuki has such a strong anti-allergic effect is because it contains more methylated catechins than other varieties.
+The reason why varieties such as "Benifuki" and "Benhomare" have strong anti-allergic effects is because they contain more of a component called "methylated catechin" than other varieties.

 Methylated catechin, a type of catechin, is thought to block the transmission of information even if an antigen such as pollen attaches to a receptor on the surface of a cell, thereby preventing the release of histamine and other allergy-causing substances.
 (Mariko Yamamoto (Maeda) 1999)